venkatvi/UdacitySelfDrivingCarNanoDegree/Py/Proj2_TrafficSignClassifier/P2/To Submit/project_writeup.md

 * project_writeup.md (This file)
 * test_images (Folder that contains test images from the web along with metadata information)
 * images_for_writeup (Folder that contains the images required in this write up documents)

+* All images referenced in writeup are linked with the relative path to the github repository where these files can also be found
+* Link to github directory: https://github.com/venkatvi/UdacitySelfDrivingCarNanoDegree/tree/master/Py/Proj2_TrafficSignClassifier/P2/To%20Submit
 ---
 ### Dataset Exploration